keypom/keypom-docs/docs/TrialAccounts/offboarding.md

 ---
 # Introduction

+In this tutorial, you'll learn how to support trial accounts exiting into your wallet.

 Trial Accounts are a great way to onboard new users to applications with the click of a link.
 The in-app experience is seamless but at some point, the trial must end.
 This process should remove all restrictions from the user's account and allow them to interact with the any app on NEAR.
 This process is known as offboarding and is a critical part of the user's journey.

 As part of the offboarding process, a full access key will be added to the account and this should be stored somewhere safe.
 For this reason, we wanted to make sure trial accounts could be exited into any wallet or app that supports the official linkdrop standard (e.g MyNEARWallet / FastAuth).